trailblazer/reform/README.md

 ## Security And Strong_parameters

-By explicitely defining the form layout using `::property` there is no more need for protecting from unwanted input. `strong_parameter` or `attr_accessible` become obsolete.
+By explicitly defining the form layout using `::property` there is no more need for protecting from unwanted input. `strong_parameter` or `attr_accessible` become obsolete.
 Reform will simply ignore undefined incoming parameters.

 ## This is not Reform 1.x!